Mount Carmel: World War I

 During World War I, Mount Carmel played a significant strategic role.
 The Battle of Megiddo took place at the head of a pass through the Carmel Ridge, which overlooks the Valley of Jezreel from the south.
 General Edmund Allenby led the British in the battle, which was a turning point in the war against the Ottoman Empire.
 The Jezreel Valley had played host to many battles before, including the historically very significant Battle of Megiddo between the Egyptians and Canaanites in the 15th century BCE, but it was only in the 20th-century battle that the Carmel Ridge itself played a significant part, due to the development in artillery and munitions.

 As a sacred location

-Canaanites
+Within Canaanite, Phoenician, and Syncretic Hellenistic Traditions

-In ancient Canaanite culture, high places were frequently considered to be sacred, and Mount Carmel appears to have been no exception; Egyptian pharaoh Thutmose III lists a holy headland among his Canaanite territories, and if this equates to Carmel, as Egyptologists such as Maspero believe, then it would indicate that the mountain headland was considered sacred from at least the 15th century BCE.
+In ancient Canaanite religion, high places were frequently considered to be sacred, and Mount Carmel appears to have been no exception.
+Egyptian pharaoh Thutmose III lists a holy headland among his Canaanite territories, and if this equates to Carmel, as Egyptologists such as Maspero believe, then it would indicate that the mountain headland was considered sacred from at least the 15th century BCE.

+In antiquity, Mount Carmel appears to have been a major center for worship of the Semitic storm god Hadad (Ba'al, Baalshamin).
+In 1952, archaeologist Michael Avi-Yonah published a Greek inscription carved on a sculpted leg discovered at Carmel, reading "To Heliopolitan Zeus of Carmel."
+This deity is the Greco-Roman form of Hadad, the Ba'al of Baalbek (also known in classical antiquity as Heliopolis).
+The inscription shows that by the 2nd century CE, the deity worshipped at the mountain had been identified with the Syrian-Phoenician storm god, whose worship centered on mountains, rain, thunder, and fire, the same attributes invoked in the biblical account of 1 Kings 18.

+Classical writers describe an oracle on the mountain, which the Greeks identified with Zeus.
+Iamblichus describes Pythagoras visiting the mountain on account of its reputation for sacredness, stating that it was the most holy of all mountains, and access was forbidden to many, while Suetonius states that there was an oracle situated there, which Vespasian visited for a consultation; Tacitus states that there was an altar there, but without any image upon it, and without a temple around it.
+The existence of a pagan temple on Mount Carmel is supported by the Periplus of Pseudo-Scylax, a fourth century periplus that mentions Mount Carmel as the "mount and temple of Zeus".

 Israelites and Hebrew Bible

 Altar to God

-According to the Books of Kings, there was an altar to God on the mountain, which had fallen into ruin by the time of Ahab, but Elijah built a new one.
+According to the Books of Kings, there was an altar to God on the mountain, which had fallen into ruin by the time of Ahab, but Elijah built a new one, which was subsequently destroyed by fire from heaven, along with the sacrifice..